-Bánh xèo, or Vietnamese Happy Pancakes, are crepe-like rice flour pancakes that bring a light batter and ample fillings together for one tasty, crispy breakfast or snack!
+Bánh xèo, or Vietnamese crepes, are rice flour pancakes that bring a light batter and ample fillings together for one tasty, crispy breakfast or snack!

 Bánh Xèo: A Vietnamese Pancake